 Melt butter in a sauce pan over medium-low heat, then add in the diced onion.

-Add the flour to the onions and stir to mix well.
+Add the flour to the now caramelized onions and stir to mix well.
 It should be a paste-like texture.

 Slowly whisk in the vegetable broth, pouring small amounts in at a time.
 Then whisk in the soy sauce as well.

 Raise the heat to medium and allow the mixture to come to a simmer.

 Stir often and reduce heat if necessary until you’ve reached a gravy consistency of your liking.
 It’s usually about 5-10 minutes for me.